FreeCaribou/DrawerLink/README.md

 - Most of the information are there, https://laravel.com/docs/12.x/deployment

-- php artisan key:generator - usefull to create the APP_KEY env var
+- php artisan key:generator - usefull to create the APP_KEY env var - needed for the first deploy

 - php artisan migrate - to make the migration of the db schema in case of new thing

+- php artisan optimize

-- npm i && npm build - to launch the frontend part
+- npm i && npm run build - to launch the frontend part

 ## Some command